Fulhc/TryHackMecourses/README.md

 # TryHackMecourses
 Thread of my TryHackMe advancement

-All courses are following the classic TryHackMe lines, using a [ParrotOS](https://www.parrotsec.org/download/) VM through OpenVPN because i'm a cheap cunt and cont be bothered to pay stuff, running the THM "attackbox" as little as possible. **[ issues and tools added will be written up here. ]**
+All courses are following the classic TryHackMe lines, using a [ParrotOS](https://www.parrotsec.org/download/) VM through OpenVPN because i'm a cheap cunt and cant be bothered to pay stuff, running the THM "attackbox" as little as possible.
+**[ issues and tools added will be written up here. ]**

 ## **06/02/2023**